 Giant pumps being used to help reduce flooding on the Somerset Levels are expected to be switched back on this morning after being switched OFF all day yesterday.

 The Environment Agency noticed that serious damage was being done to the banks of the River Parrett and have turned the pumps off so they could stabilise the ground.
-The 13 pumps were bought in from the Netherlands and have been in operation since Thursday.
+The 13 pumps have been in operation since Thursday.

 The huge scale of the flooding still affecting the Somerset Levels has been revealed by a series of aerial pictures.

 ITV reporter Simon Harris took these pictures whilst in a light aircraft on Sunday morning.